 The purpose of applying FAR to residential is understood - curtail excessively large units and address issues of building volume.
-But building height, combined with setbacks, stepbacks (where appropriate), building coverage and guidelines for breaking up the mass of a building should do the trick.
-If the city's intent is to encourage mixed use development in both infill and redevelopment sites, offer a combination of both, rather than one or the other, and provide clear methods for calculating the combination of density and floor area in mixed land uses on a single site or building.
+But building height, combined with setbacks, stepbacks (where appropriate), building coverage and guidelines for breaking up the mass of a building should be effective without the need to also apply FAR.
+If the intent is to encourage mixed use development in both infill and redevelopment sites, the city might wish to offer a combination of both, rather than one or the other, and provide clear methods for calculating the combination of density and floor area in mixed land uses on a single site or building.